Mountain view of Fresneda de la Sierra, Castilla-La Mancha, Spain

 Small mountain village surrounded by forests; known for its quiet.

-Walking into silence
+Walking into the resin-scented air

 Key Facts